yuvaliacob/yuvaliacob/README.md

 ![Cool optical illusion](./opticalillusion.gif)

-#### An illuminating and very comprehensive list of things I enjoy (and I'm told all have something in common but I can't quite put my finger on it)
+#### The following is an illuminating and very comprehensive list of things I enjoy (and I'm told all have something in common but I can't quite put my finger on it)

 - Water
 - Winter